proabiral/inception/README.md

 ```
 Save the generated JSON to some file and then run the tool by providing the path to the json file with `-provider` option:
 ```
-▶️  Inception -provider /path/to/your/provider.json -d /path/to/your/domainlist.txt
+▶️  inception -provider /path/to/your/provider.json -d /path/to/your/domainlist.txt
 ```

 Q. Whats with the name?